OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/api-management/api-management-howto-product-with-rules.md

 [api-management-subscription-added]: ./media/api-management-howto-product-with-rules/api-management-subscription-added.png
 [api-management-add-subscription-multiple]: ./media/api-management-howto-product-with-rules/api-management-add-subscription-multiple.png

-[How tooadd operations tooan API]: api-management-howto-add-operations.md
+[How to add operations to an API]: api-management-howto-add-operations.md
-[How tooadd and publish a product]: api-management-howto-add-products.md
+[How to add and publish a product]: api-management-howto-add-products.md
 [Monitoring and analytics]: ../api-management-monitoring.md
-[Add APIs tooa product]: api-management-howto-add-products.md#add-apis
+[Add APIs to a product]: api-management-howto-add-products.md#add-apis
 [Publish a product]: api-management-howto-add-products.md#publish-product
 [Manage your first API in Azure API Management]: api-management-get-started.md
-[How toocreate and use groups in Azure API Management]: api-management-howto-create-groups.md
+[How to create and use groups in Azure API Management]: api-management-howto-create-groups.md
-[View subscribers tooa product]: api-management-howto-add-products.md#view-subscribers
+[View subscribers to a product]: api-management-howto-add-products.md#view-subscribers
 [Get started with Azure API Management]: api-management-get-started.md
 [Create an API Management service instance]: api-management-get-started.md#create-service-instance
 [Next steps]: #next-steps

 [Create a product]: #create-product
 [Configure call rate limit and quota policies]: #policies
-[Add an API toohello product]: #add-api
+[Add an API to the product]: #add-api
-[Publish hello product]: #publish-product
+[Publish the product]: #publish-product
-[Subscribe a developer account toohello product]: #subscribe-account
+[Subscribe a developer account to the product]: #subscribe-account
-[Call an operation and test hello rate limit]: #test-rate-limit
+[Call an operation and test the rate limit]: #test-rate-limit

 [Limit call rate]: https://msdn.microsoft.com/library/azure/dn894078.aspx#LimitCallRate
 [Set usage quota]: https://msdn.microsoft.com/library/azure/dn894078.aspx#SetUsageQuota